Video

 Broadcast TV: the Condensed Version

-After that, people watch the show and buy everything that's advertised on it.
-The producers become very wealthy, and the actors become fodder for tabloid journalism.
+Step 5: People watch the show, and obediently buy everything that's advertised on the commercials.
+Step 6: The producers become very wealthy, and the actors become fodder for tabloid journalism.

 Note: Yes, I know this explanation leaves out fiber optics, satellites, and all those things because it was just too much work making the animation.
 It's like McLuhan said: the medium is the message.
 In this medium, I got tired after making two animated GIFs.
 So the message stops with an antenna and a TV set.
 In that respect, this would be a "hot" medium in McLuhanesque terms: you, the user, have to imagine viewers sitting and watching the TV.
 The reason the reception is so bad is because it is a TV SET OF THE FUTURE, and naturally is not backward-compatible with today's signals.
 Sorry.